-D5 Required of All Recommended of All Recommended of Some Required of Some Not Required
+Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript X
+High school transcript Х

-D5 College transcript(s) X
+College transcript(s) Х

-D5 Essay or personal statement Х
+Essay or personal statement х

-D5 Interview Х
+Interview Х

-D5 Standardized test scores Х
+Standardized test scores Х

-D5 Statement of good standing from prior institution(s) х
+Statement of good standing from prior institution(s) х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):
+- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D8 List any other application requirements specific to transfer applicants:

-- D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall March 1st Late May June 1st
+D9 Fall Mar.
+1 Early May Early June

 D9 Winter

 D9 Spring Nov.
-11th Mid December Early Jan
+1 Mid- Dec.
+Early Jan.

 D9 Summer

-D10 Yes No
+Yes No

-D10 Does an open admission policy, if reported, apply to transfer ~
+D10 Does an open admission policy, if reported, apply to transfer

-students? ^
+students?